 The Museum of Flight and The Future of Flight

-The Museum of Flight, located at 9404 East Marginal Way S., provides a self-guided tour through over 85 air and space interactive exhibits and educational activities.
+The Museum of Flight in Seattle, located at 9404 East Marginal Way S., provides a self-guided tour through over 85 air and space interactive exhibits and educational activities.
 In the Great Gallery there are 30 aircraft hanging suspended overhead in simulated flight.
 There is the W. E. Boeing Red Barn, the original manufacturing facility of the Boeing Corporation.
 Be sure to take in Space: Exploring the New Frontier.
 There are many exciting interactive exhibits centered around space travel from its conception into its future.
 To reach the Future of Flight, travel 30 miles north to Everett to the Boeing facility.
 There is a guided tour, a theatre for viewing the Boeing history and future on film, and numerous displays and hands-on exhibits sure to thrill the aviator in everyone.

 A touch of history with a large dose of humor, this one and a half hour tour through the underground past of Seattle will amuse and entertain to no end.
 Located at 608 First Ave., the tour begins in Doc Maynard's restored 1890's public house.
 From there you will walk along the sidewalks in areas which have not been occupied since 1907.
 Be sure to wear good walking shoes and plan a stop at the underground Rogues Gallery.
 There is even an underground caf to lunch in these historic surroundings.